prefab-cloud/prefab-cli/README.md

 ## `prefab change-default [NAME]`

-change the default value for an environment
+change the default value for an environment (other rules still apply)

 ```
 USAGE